faceyspacey/redux-first-router/README.md

 ## Version 2.0 Released!
-Durning the Development of Rudy, we had released a few various versions under random names and npm tags.
+During the Development of Rudy, we had released a few various versions under random names and npm tags.
 All of that, plus a bunch of outstanding PRs have been merged to create a stable, updated and still mostly compatible API.

 Readmes and documentation does need to be re-organized.

 If anyone has some idead on how to improve / wants to help us with documentation - tweet `@ScriptedAlchemy`

 ## Documentation**